 - The HCD will be implemented through amendments to the Zoning Ordinance and “to-be-developed” financial incentives.

-- The current Zoning Ordinance amendment will require site plan approval for future townhouse development within the HCD to ensure potential impacts are addressed.
+- A recently adopted Zoning Ordinance amendment requires site plan approval for new townhouse development within the HCD, allowing the community to review projects for potential impacts.

 - Phase I November – December 2017.
 Establishment of the District through amendments to the General Land Use Plan, the Affordable Housing Master Plan and the Zoning Ordinance.
-A schedule of meetings for this phase can be found below.
+This phase completed on December 16, 2017.
+A schedule of past meetings leading up to adoption of the HCD can be found below.